 Our investigation into a complaint about the Southern Health and Social Care Trust found that it did not consider all of the available information when making a child’s autism diagnosis.
 We asked it to apologise to the child and her mother after appropriate intervention and support only became available following a correct diagnosis over two years later.

 Trust failed to tell patient his referral for shoulder surgery had been downgraded from urgent to routineMarch 2, 2021

 The Belfast Health & Social Care Trust is setting up a process to tell GPs when it has downgraded their referrals after we asked it to apologise to a patient who had complained about a delay in treatment.

 We’ve reminded the Cedar Foundation about its record keeping and complaint handling responsibilities after we investigated a man’s complaint about his exclusion from its Social Inclusion Service.

-We found that on the whole the South Eastern Health and Social Care Trust looked appropriately at a complainant’s concerns about the withdrawal of a service provided by the Cedar Foundation, but were critical of the time it took to deal with the complaint.
+We found that the South Eastern Health and Social Care Trust dealt with a complainant’s concerns fairly, but were critical of the time it took to address them.